 Section 18-108 of the Delaware Limited Liability Company Act provides that, subject to such standards and restrictions, if any, as are set forth in its limited liability company agreement, a limited liability company may, and shall have the power to, indemnify and hold harmless any member or manager or other person from and against any and all claims and demands whatsoever.
-The limited liability company agreement of the General Partner provides that the General Partner will, to the extent deemed advisable by the General Partner's Board, indemnify any person who is or was an officer or director of the General Partner, the record holder of the General Partner's voting shares, from liabilities arising by reason of such person's status, provided that the indemnitee acted in good faith and in a manner which such indemnitee believed to be in, or not opposed to, the best interests of the General Partner and, with respect to any criminal proceeding, had no reasonable cause to believe such indemnitee's conduct was unlawful.
+The limited liability company agreement of the General Partner provides that the General Partner will, to the extent deemed advisable by the General Partner's Board, indemnify any person who is or was an officer or director of the General Partner, the record holder of the General Partner's voting shares, and any person who is or was an officer, director or affiliate of the record holder of the General Partner's voting shares, from liabilities arising by reason of such person's status, provided that the indemnitee acted in good faith and in a manner which such indemnitee believed to be in, or not opposed to, the best interests of the General Partner and, with respect to any criminal proceeding, had no reasonable cause to believe such indemnitee's conduct was unlawful.
 Such liabilities include any and all losses, claims, damages, liabilities (joint or several), expenses (including, without limitation, legal fees and expenses), judgments, fines, penalties, interest, settlements and other amounts.
 Officers and directors of the General Partner are also indemnified by the Partnership.